Employability Skills Assessment Tool

 The Employability Skills Assessment Tool (ESAT) provides a process and online supports for the assessment and development of social and emotional skills like attitude, accountability, confidence, adaptability, creativity, and collaboration so they can be treated as outcomes in your training or employment programs.

-License holders can select for from over 40 existing ESAT skills or develop their own skill descriptions for specific applications.
+License holders can select from over 40 existing ESAT skills or develop their own skill descriptions for specific applications.

 How does ESAT work?